NinjaBot

 Peptides interact with your body's existing biochemistry.
 Their effects—and potential side effects—depend heavily on your current metabolic state.

 Even "safe" peptides like BPC-157 warrant baseline testing.
-Not because BPC-157 is dangerous, it has an excellent safety profile, but because healing peptides can mask underlying issues.
+Not because BPC-157 is dangerous—it has an excellent safety profile—but because healing peptides can mask underlying issues.
+See our BPC-157 dosage guide for protocol details.

 The Essential Baseline Panel (Everyone)